AtilMohAmine/Chat-App/README.md

 export default allowedFileTypes
 ```
 This configuration indicates that your server will allow files with MIME types image/jpeg, image/png, and application/pdf.

-The `allowedFileTypes.js` configuration is specifying which types of files are accepted for sending in messages within your chat application.

 ### Why These Configurations Matter: